platers/obsidian-linter/docs/docs/settings/spacing-rules.md

 +   ［ another item here］
 * ［ one last item here］

-# Nested in a block quote
+# Nested in a blockquote

 > - ［ contents here］
 >   -  ［ more contents here］ more text here
 > +  ［ another item here］
 > * ［ one last item here］

-# Doubly nested in a block quote
+# Doubly nested in a blockquote

 > The following is doubly nested
 > > - ［ contents here］